marisacasillas/ImCo/README.md

 ### Adding your images

 This repository contains an example working directory `workdir` that is already set up with the files you need to initiate a new round of annotation, plus some example image subdirectories, `P1-39moM/` and `P1-7moF/`.
+By default ImCo expects gifs (for our project we use [ImageMagick](https://imagemagick.org/index.php) to batch convert directories with `gm mogrify -monitor -resize 1000x1000 -format gif recording_session/*.jpg`).

 To begin annotating your own images, first ensure that your images are .gifs (see `config.json` to change) that are divided into labeled subdirectories as needed for your project (we use one directory per recording session for each child).
 Copy those subdirectories into the `images` directory provided here.
 If there is a `state.db` file and you have not yet begun annotating, delete it.